 SSMT and COVID-19

-March 13, 2021 update: Since reopening in September, more than 6 months ago, no one – no student, instructor, administrator, clinic client, or visitor – has contracted COVID-19 on the SSMT campus.
+May 17, 2021 update: Since reopening in September, more than 9 months ago, no one – no student, instructor, administrator, clinic client, or visitor – has contracted COVID-19 on the SSMT campus.
 We have quarantined several classes for 14 days after someone in the classroom contracted COVID-19 outside school, but none of the quarantined students or instructors developed COVID-19.
-A few of the procedures below have been slightly edited to update the most recent tweaks we’ve made to our policies.

 This has been quite a year for everyone on the planet.
 For anyone like me, who has built a life – and a living – out of close human interaction, it has been a time for deep reflection.